-The council needed a temporary market hall that would not only be welcoming to shoppers, but could also be built without causing damage to the historic cobbles or the Victorian plane trees.
+The council needed a temporary market hall that could be built without causing damage to the historic cobbles.
 The temporary building would also have to compensate for the sloping square, which fell away by 1.6m over the course of a 20m run.

 Spaciotempo supplied a 300sqm temporary building fitted with steel and uPVC wall panels, as well as a thermo roof.
 This bespoke installation included two sets of glazed doors; one set of manually operated double doors and the other an automated sliding door.
 We also fitted six 250W high-bay mercury lights to illuminate proceedings.